aleperezmon/aleperezmon/README.md

 - 👋 Hi, I’m Alejandra or _Alefy_
-- 👀 I’m interested in Frontend and DevOps
+- 👀 I’m interested in Frontend, DSML, and DevOps
 - 🌱 I’m currently learning React in depth